 Even the venom of the honey bee can be used by humans.
 Bee venom that is used for diseases and illnesses is called bee venom therapy.
-It is used for helping people with diseases such as arthritis and Multiple Sclerosis.
+It is used for helping with people diseases such as arthritis and Multiple Sclerosis.